Brendan-DH/Qlearning/README.md

 b.)
 A DQN script which learns the ideal control policy for the scenario.

 Pytorch and gymnasium are required.
+Pygame is technically also required, but it can be deleted from the imports of the gym environment you want to use, as long as you don't plan to render the system.

 ## Setting up the tokamak gymnasium environment